 Janet, we will miss you and we will honor you in our own ways – maybe by stopping to enjoy a moment with a friend, or by listening thoughtfully, or by giving someone a smile, or by appreciating the good earth and the beauty around us; maybe by defending a truth, or by helping someone learn, or by gratefully and graciously accepting help; maybe by letting someone else know we appreciate their talents, maybe by making somebody’s day a little easier.
 We’ll remember.

 As a widower & former breast cancer husband I offer gratitude to our amazing Providence oncologist, radiologist, surgeon, triage, palliative and finally hospice nurses, hospitals, and all medical support staff.
 My dear wife’s 7 year lobular breast cancer journey demonstrated her true courage & grace.
 She received compassionate & expert medical care throughout.
 Janet had extremely dense breast tissue and received a false negative reading in 2011 from her first needle biopsy before the positive diagnosis in 2012 of stage IV lobular breast cancer with a 7 centimeter tumor.
 May 30, 2012 surgery was followed by successful chemotherapy, radiation & estrogen reduction therapy.
 In February 2017, Janet’s lobular breast cancer had metastasized into her bones, so immunotherapy, and other protocols were recommended and followed assiduously.
 I remain thankful for 15 months of Providence palliative care nurse weekly visits and 14 hospice nurse visits in July 2019.
-As a 2014-2016 volunteer, Janet created a coloring book of 125 drawings for My Little Waiting Room which can be accessed on our Community web page.
+As a 2014-2016 volunteer, Janet created a coloring book of 125 drawings for Providence’s My Little Waiting Room which can also be accessed via a link on our Community web page.
 For maximized early detection, I believe as soon as a needle biopsy is suggested, other biopsies should also be discussed with retesting being a possibility.
 10% of all breast cancers are lobular, and they require a comprehensive detection strategy.